Express Yourself (Madonna song): Development and release

-This one I had the most amount of input.
+This one I had the most input.
 I oversaw everything—the building of the sets, everyone's costumes, I had meetings with make-up and hair and the cinematographer, everybody.
 Casting, finding the right cat—just every aspect.
 Kind of like making a little movie.
 We basically sat down and just threw out all every idea we could possibly conceive of and of all the things we wanted.
 All the imagery we wanted—and I had a few set ideas, for instance the cat and the idea of Metropolis.
 I definitely wanted to have that influence, that look on all the men—the workers, diligently, methodically working away.

 Madonna mentioned jokingly in a 1990 BBC Television interview on the program Omnibus, that the main theme of the video and the cat metaphor represented that "Pussy rules the world".
 She added that the idea of the cat licking the milk and then pour it over, was the director's.
 "It's great but believe me I fought him on that.
 I didn't want to do it.
 I thought it's just so over the top and silly and kind of cliched, an art student or a film student's kind of trick.
 I'm glad that I gave in to him."
 The music video had its world-premiere on May 17, 1989, on MTV and was an MTV exclusive for three weeks, being aired every hour on the music channel.
 It was later included on Madonna's video compilations The Immaculate Collection (1990) and Celebration: The Video Collection (2009), and on the iTunes Store deluxe edition of greatest hits album Celebration, which featured 30 of her music videos.